 - Upgrading SQL Server to a new version.
 E.g. Upgrading SQL Server 2012 to SQL Server 2016.

 - Upgrading Servers to new hardware, moving servers from data centers, etc.

 - Moving from single standalone server instances to highly available cluster servers – AlwaysOn

-In a nutshell, Moving SharePoint database from one server to another can be achieved with the following steps:
+In a nutshell, Moving the SharePoint database from one server to another can be achieved with the following steps:

 - Step 1: Stop All SharePoint Services: